 If you are suffering from severe chronic knee pain or arthritis of the knees it might be time to start thinking about knee replacement surgery.
-As one of Richmond’s leading orthopedic physicians, Dr. Nordt performs over 200 partial and total knee replacement surgeries every year, including both traditional knee replacement and minimally invasive knee replacement.
-Minimally invasive knee replacement is a relatively new surgical procedure that has been made possible by recent advancements in medical science, and offers some unique benefits for patients who opt for it over traditional knee replacement.
+As one of Richmond’s leading orthopedic physicians, Dr. Nordt performs over 200 partial and total knee replacement surgeries every year, including both traditional knee replacement and minimally invasive surgery knee replacement.
+Minimally invasive knee replacement is a relatively new surgical procedure that has been made possible by recent advancements in medical science and offers some unique benefits for patients who opt for it over traditional knee replacement.

-Dr. Nordt is committed to restoring patients to active lifestyle as soon as possible, and generally tries to implement more conservative, non-surgical options when available, but often in the case of severe knee issues, replacement surgery is the best course of action.
-As one of Richmond’s top orthopedic surgeons for over 25 years, Dr. Nordt is highly qualified to perform both traditional knee replacement, as well as minimally invasive knee replacement.
+Dr. Nordt is committed to restoring patients to an active lifestyle as soon as possible, and generally tries to implement more conservative, non-surgical options when available, but often in the case of severe knee issues, replacement surgery is the best course of action.
+As one of Richmond’s top orthopedic surgeons for over 25 years, Dr. Nordt is highly qualified to perform both traditional knee replacement, as well as minimally invasive surgery knee replacement.

 Dr. Nordt recommends minimally invasive procedures for all patients who qualify for them, as they make for shorter recovery times, and less post-operative pain in most cases.
 As a rule, the amount of tissue trauma related to a surgical procedure tends to correlate with the quickness of recovery, so Dr. Nordt prefers to do a minimally invasive procedure whenever possible.
 Not all patients are good candidates for minimally invasive surgery, but those who are stand to benefit in many ways.
 Feel free to ask Dr. Nordt if minimally invasive knee replacement is the best course of action for your situation.